 In 2007, IHS received the UN-Habitat Scroll of Honour award, for leading the way as a global centre of excellence and knowledge through its high-quality teaching programmes in housing, urban management and urban environmental management and planning.
 This award is granted every year on World Habitat Day, a day established by the United Nations General Assembly to raise awareness about the state of human settlements.

 "This is the most prestigious award given by the United Nations in recognition of work carried out in the field of human settlements development."
 (UN-HABITAT Executive Director Mrs. Anna Tibaijuka)

 In 2008, humankind reached a historic milestone: more than half of the world’s population was living in urban areas.
 IHS recognizes the global impact of cities, as well as the importance of sustainable development, which is why our research, educational programmes and advisory services provide valuable assistance in tackling the multi-faceted challenge of urbanization.
 In over 55 years of activity, more than 8,500 professionals from 140 countries have received training at IHS.
 The IHS alumni are active urban experts, ranging from architects, social scientists, economists, to public administration workers, civil servants, and government officials.

 60 years and counting

-Next year, we will celebrate 60 years of activity.
-During these decades, IHS has achieved a strong network of partners and over 9000 alumni worldwide contributing to sustainable urban development.
+This year, we celebrate 60 years of activity.
+During these decades, IHS has built a strong network of partners and over 9000 alumni worldwide contributing to sustainable urban development.